bertkdowns/thesis/notes/proposal.proposal.md

 I have developed the core steady-state functionality required for the Ahuora Digital Twin platform to become usable in industry.
 Collaborating with others at Ahuora, I implemented additional property packages in the platform to support milk and humid air, two critical components for modeling New Zealand industries.

-In March 2025, I released the Ahuora Digital Twin Platform to industry in a beta phase.
-I conducted a training day with 30 stakeholders from various sectors representing their companies.
+In March 2025, I was heavily involved in the Ahuora Digital Twin Platform to industry in a beta phase.
+This included a training day with 30 stakeholders from various sectors representing their companies.
 The training was well received, and I am now engaging in discussions on how to integrate the Ahuora Platform into their workflows.
-Throughout this process, I identified additional features and requirements.
+Throughout this process, I have identified additional requirements, such as better support for data processing, prebuilt models of common components, and use cases for design and operations.

-Since then, I have expanded the platform with additional functionality for dynamic modeling, paving the way for the Ahuora Digital Twin Platform to be used for prediction and supervisory control.
+Since then, I have expanded the platform with additional functionality for dynamic modelling, paving the way for the Ahuora Digital Twin Platform to be used for prediction and supervisory control.
+I have implemented new IDAES unit models for Direct Steam Injection with a Milk Property Package, supporting key industry case studies in New Zealand's milk processing plants ^[[This is accessible on GitHub. https://github.com/bertkdowns/direct_steam_injection](https://github.com/bertkdowns/direct_steam_injection)].

-I also conducted a literature review to survey current technologies, which forms the next chapter of this document.
+I have also conducted a literature review to survey current technologies, which forms the next chapter of this document.
 This review highlighted the need for a standardized workflow to construct digital twins and the tools in process engineering that a Digital Twin platform can utilize.

+I have directed some initial prototyping into creating a library for NODE-RED, an event-driven data management platform, to work with the Ahuora Platform.
+I have tested using NODE-RED to communicate across a variety of protocols, including HTTP, TCP, and OPC-UA, and it is a promising method to enable implementation of diverse factory data systems with the Ahuora Platform.
+This work will continue and be directly applied to my upcoming case studies.

-In parallel, I researched radial basis operator networks [@kurz2024radial] and implemented these techniques in the Algebraic Modeling language Pyomo.
+In parallel, I have been researching radial basis operator networks [@kurz2024radial] and implemented these techniques in the Algebraic Modeling language Pyomo.
 This work may enable the creation of surrogate models of dynamical systems and their inclusion in a Digital Twin.

 ### Future Work

 Through discussions from the Ahuora Platform day and Project Ahuora's other industry connections, I anticipate starting a case study by late 2025 on modeling a continuous process.
 This case study will provide feedback to improve the scope and architecture of the Ahuora Digital Twin Platform.
-I will also use additional case studies from other industrial partners and scenarios that existing PhD students are already studying as part of Project Ahuora.
+I will also use additional case studies from other industrial partners, scenarios that existing PhD students are already studying as part of Project Ahuora, and simulated factory environments that serve as benchmarks[@DOWNS1993245].

 Development of the ADTP and implementation in case studies will be conducted simultaneously, following the principles of iterative design [@beck2001manifesto].
 The case studies will naturally influence the requirements and design of the system, and these changes will be recorded and documented.